 More than just regular insects, termites are insidious pests that cause severe nuisance to every home and office they reside in.
 Notoriously known for their ability to destroy, these insects feed on wood, dead material and decaying plants to get their cellulose and nutrients.
 On top of causing severe structural damage to any residential or commercial building, their numbers can go out of control if not managed.
-Depending on the species, a single female termite can produce up to 30 to 70 offsprings yearly.
+Termite queens lay an enormous number of eggs, typically between 11 million eggs annually, and can lay 165 million eggs in their lifetime.
 They can quickly infest an entire home in no time, which is why it is vital to know how to identify and remove a termite infestation.
 Let us explore the common types of termites found in Singapore and the practical solutions available to you to prevent an infestation.

 Types of Termites in Singapore